Parallels/prl-devops-service/docs/reverse_proxy.md

 ## Architecture

-The Parallels Desktop DevOps Service Reverse Proxy is written in go and uses the same base code as the Parallels Desktop Api Service.
+The Parallels Desktop DevOps Service Reverse Proxy is written in go and uses the same base code as the Parallels Desktop API Service.
 One single executable that depending on how you run it it will behave in a different way, this allows for a simpler way for deploying it.